There are a number of different GameMaker Studio 2 subscription options, but which one is the best for me?

 A free licence is granted to you automatically when you register your YoYo Account.

-This version is ideal for those people that are unsure of whether GameMaker Studio 2 is for them and want to try it before committing to buying a licence, as it permits you to test out almost all of the features of GameMaker Studio 2 and does not have a time limit.
+It is also useful for those who want to try it before committing to buying a licence, as it permits you to test out almost all of the features of GameMaker Studio 2 and does not have a time limit.

-Please be aware that does not permit you to create sharable executables of your games and there are a few other restrictions also, so for all the information, see this FAQ about the free licence.
+Please be aware that apart from publishing on GXC, this version does not permit you to create sharable executables of your games through other targets, and there are also a few other restrictions, so for all the information, see this FAQ about the free licence.

 Note, you cannot currently use your free subscription with any of our Steam products.

 The Indie Subscription, as with all of our subscriptions, is paid on a Monthly or Yearly basis.
 When you have this subscription tier you get access to all of the export categories listed below, access to our Beta Builds, the additional higher-performance YoYo Compiler ("YYC") export type, and built-in support for adding third-party extensions to your projects.